raspberrypi/documentation/configuration/config-txt/pi4-hdmi.md

 ```
 to config.txt.

-Timings specified manually via a `hdmi_timings=` line in `config.txt` will also need to comply with the restriction of all timing parameters being divisible by 2.
+Timings specified manually via a `hdmi_timings=` line in `config.txt` will also need to comply with the restriction of all horizontal timing parameters being divisible by 2.

 `dpi_timings=` are not restricted in the same way as that pipeline still only runs at a single pixel per clock cycle.